 Invasive species are dangerous to the environment.
 They represent one of the most potent, persistent, and widespread threats to the natural environment.

 Invasive species can harm natural resources (fish, wildlife, plants, and ecosystem health) because they disrupt natural communities and ecological processes and threaten human use of resources.
-This can cause substantial economic impacts and the distribution of ecosystems.
+This can cause substantial economic impacts on the distribution of ecosystems.

 For example, if an invasive plant species is introduced, this can lead to several problems for existing crops.